yogami/AIVoiceTranslator/SELENIUM-TESTING.md

 - The application URL defaults to https://AIVoiceTranslator.replit.app but can be configured.
 - Basic tests will time out after 30 seconds; audio tests after 60 seconds.

+## Audio Testing Infrastructure

+### Environment Setup

+The audio testing environment in GitHub Actions includes specialized configuration:

+1. **Virtual Display Server**: Using Xvfb to enable browser GUI operations in the headless CI environment
+2. **Audio Device Support**: Virtual audio devices configured through ALSA
+3. **Browser Configuration**: Chrome with media stream flags for audio testing
+4. **Audio Asset Management**: Test audio files stored in version control

+### Audio Testing Approaches

+We support multiple approaches to test the audio capabilities:

+1. **Full Browser Audio Testing**: Using two browser instances (teacher and student) to test the complete flow
+2. **WebSocket Audio Testing**: Direct testing of the WebSocket API with simulated audio data
+3. **Manual Audio Testing**: A script that connects to the WebSocket API and retrieves audio for manual verification

-## Creating Test Audio Files
+### Creating Test Audio Files

-For audio E2E tests, you need test audio files in the `tests/test-assets/` directory:
+For audio E2E tests, you need test audio files in the `tests/test-assets/audio/` directory:

-1. Create an MP3 file with clear spoken English
+1. Create MP3 files with clear spoken English at 16kHz sampling rate
-2. Name it `test-audio-english.mp3`
+2. Name them according to language and purpose: `test-audio-english.mp3`, etc.
-3. See `tests/test-assets/README.md` for detailed instructions
+3. See `tests/test-assets/README.md` for detailed instructions and examples

 ## Troubleshooting